Which World Cup starlet can replace Messi and Ronaldo? - WHIZ News

 One name stands out above all as the natural heir to the big two: Kylian Mbappe.

+“I think we still have not seen the best of Kylian,” said France teammate Olivier Giroud.
+“He is amazing and he is still young, which is scary because he still can improve his game.”

-Not that the France striker could be described as “new.”
+Not that Mbappe could be described as “new.”
 He may only be 23 and still waiting for his first Ballon d’Or or Champions League trophy, but Mbappe is already a World Cup winner and the leading the scorer at this tournament with five goals.

 He has the trophy Messi and Ronaldo crave — and in a week or so, could have two of them.